 The Fiesta del Tambor (literally “Drum Party”) invades Havana every March with percussionists, singers and dancers of all ages and skill levels.
 In the spirit of inclusiveness, the event’s rules specifically state that there is no age limit or specific qualification required to participate in any of the contests.
 The six-day event (5-11 March) includes three competitions: one for percussion and two for dancing in which individual participants and couples delight crowds with their best and most elaborate performances.
 Festival-goers can also enjoy a number of concerts, including top-notch jazz jams and popular music presentations.

-This is the 17th edition of the festival but it's the first year that it will pay tribute to a specific country.
-According to the organisers, Brazil was chosen due to “its culture and its telluric musical force”.
-This is a fantastic opportunity to not only experience Cuba’s musical culture but discover numerous Brazilian artists visiting Cuba to share their contagious passion for bossanova, samba, and Brazilian jazz.
+In its 17th edition the festival paid tribute to Brazil, chosen due to “its culture and its telluric musical force” according to the organisers.
+It was a fantastic opportunity to not only experience Cuba’s musical culture but discover numerous Brazilian artists visiting Cuba to share their contagious passion for bossanova, samba, and Brazilian jazz.

 Venues and how to attend